secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

 ## Welcome to the BSA Handbook!

-We are on a mission to **Improve the Efficiency of GitLab by Designing and Implementing Scalable Business Solutions.**
+We are on a mission to **improve the efficiency of GitLab by designing and implementing scalable Business Solutions.**
 {: .alert .alert-gitlab-orange}

 ## Who Are We?
-We are a global team of four, focused on designing, delivering, and maintaining high quality business systems solutions by applying project management methodology.
-To learn more about our job function, visit our [job families page](https://about.gitlab.com/job-families/finance/business-system-analyst/).
+We are a global team of six, focused on designing, delivering, and maintaining high quality business systems solutions.
+To learn more about our individual job functions, visit the [BSA families page](https://about.gitlab.com/job-families/finance/business-system-analyst/).

 **Barbara Roncato - Business Systems Analyst**
 GitLab handle: [@broncato](https://gitlab.com/broncato)